Edwin Macharia: Background and education

-After being ranked in the top 10 students nationally in the high school entrance examination (KCPE), he was admitted to Alliance High School, the oldest and most prestigious public high school in Kenya.
+After being ranked in the top 10 students nationally in the high school entrance examination (KCPE), he was admitted to Alliance High School.
 While there, he was an active member of the Dramatics Society, leading the school's English play to the National Festivals competition.
 In the final high school graduation examination (KCSE) he was one of the top 100 ranked students in the country.
 He was admitted to join the University of Nairobi, Faculty of Medicine to begin his studies and become a doctor.
 However, he chose to spread his wings and joined Amherst College in Massachusetts, US, instead.
 There, he distinguished himself, serving in numerous leadership roles.
 He graduated with honors in Biology, writing his thesis on the evolution of infectious diseases.

 Career

 After university, Macharia was hired by McKinsey & Company, where he served clients in the pharmaceutical sector and financial services.

 When he left there, he joined the Clinton Foundation, where he held several roles, including as Director of the Rural Initiative for the HIV/AIDS Initiative of the foundation.
 In this capacity, he was responsible for developing and supporting the execution of programs that extend HIV/AIDS care and treatment services to low-level health facilities, in participating countries.
 His other role there was as Director of Agriculture, where he led a $100m foundation initiative focused on grassroot development.